movementlabsxyz/movement-ecosystem/README.md

   - Social: "DAO", "Community", "Content Creator", "Marketing", "Education", "Hackathon", "Other"
   - Investors: "VC", "Angel", "Incubator", "Accelerator", "Other"
   - Other:
-- language: The main or closest language to the project's smart contracts or supported languages.
+- language?: The main or closest language to the project's smart contracts or supported languages.
   - Available languages: "Solidity", "Rust", "Sui", "Aptos"
-- tags: An array of tags that describe the project.
+- tags?: An array of tags that describe the project.
 Tags are not selectable.
   - Available tags: "Hiring Now", "Bounty", "Mainnet", "Testnet", "Devnet"